 RIES Scope 3.8 Upstream leased assets It is not applicable to the business model of PAYER.
 The group does not lease assets to value chain players.
-TEGOF Scope 3.13: Downstream leased assets It is not applicable to the business model of PAYER.
+TEGOR Scope 3.13: Downstream leased assets It is not applicable to the business model of PAYER.
 The group does not lease assets to value chain players.
 SUBCATEGORIES Scope 3.14: Franchises It is not applicable to the business model of PAYER.
 The group does not run a franchise business.
 These categories are therefore excluded in the following descriptions of the PAYER GHG balance.

-In the following section, the methodology used for the calculation of the Scope 3 emissions is explained.
+In the following section, the methodology used for the calculation of the category of green-house gases, refers to indirect emissions outside of a company's direct sphere of influence 3 emissions is explained.
 For this process, different approaches were taken, depending on the data availability: